kaerus-component/arango/README.md

 ```
 make test
 ```
-Runs the test suite sequentially under nodejs and phantomjs.
+Runs the test suite sequentially under nodejs and karma (supporting PhantomJSm Firefox and Chrome).
 Feel free to chip in by writing tests if you want a more stable package.
-The old test suite can be found [here](https://github.com/kaerus/arango-client/tree/master/test).

 Quick start